LEARNAcademy/Instructor-Syllabus/tech-interviews/whiteboarding-questions.md

 TECH QUESTIONS:
 1) When working in a group, what role do you find yourself naturally gravitate towards?
 2) What is a relational database?
-3) What is an example of a domaine specifc language?
+3) What is an example of a domaine specific language?

 PROMPT:
 (Part 1) As a developer, you have been tasked with creating a database table for a client who sells cookies online.
 What columns would you recommend to your client to have in the cookie table?
 (Open to interpretation - just an exercise in thinking through a problem.
 Optional stretch: What data type would each column have?)